A bit of infos about the Birdy folding bike designed by Riese und Müller in Germany and manufactured by Pacific Cycles in Taiwan.

 Compared to a Brompton, it rides better dut to its fork + frame in aluminum and possibly Schwalbe Big Apple fat tires, is more comfortable, is available with either a Nexus/Rohloff internal gear hub or a full-fledged cassette, and with either v-brakes, hydraulic rim brakes, or disk brakes.

 It folds a bit bigger than a Brompton, offers no frame-mounted baggage block in the front (but the adapter from H&H makes it possible to use a Brompton block), its seatpost isn't flanged at the end so can be removed when parked on the street, has even less retailers (but stores selling R&M cargo bikes may provide Birdy parts), and is even more expensive than a Brompton.
+If needed, you can make the fold a bit smaller in height by removing the handlebar and seatpost, and attach both to the frame with a pair of straps, at which point the folded stem is the sticking point (at ~65cm from the ground, with a width of ~75cm and depth of ~40cm).

-If the reach (ie. distance betwen the seatpost and the handlebar) is too long, turn the seatpost and the upper-part of the stem 180° each.
+If the reach (ie. distance betwen the seatpost and the handlebar) is too long, turn the seatpost and the upper-part of the stem 180° each .

 You can also try a bar with a rise and set it a bit further back.